oldmartijntje/CodeDungeon/README.md

 ![equippedWeapon](sprites/readme/data3.png)

-The weight is for the automatic equip better, so that it knows which is better, put it at 0 if you want anything to replace it.
+The `"weight"` is for the automatic equip better, so that it knows which is better, put it at 0 if you want anything to replace it.

 ### playerStats